leandroadonis86/5G-USB-Dongle-SDX55/Firmware/VOS/README.md

 # Q&A

-> What system was used to extract the FOTA firmware?
+> What system was used to extract the FOTA firmware and simulate NAND?

 Ubuntu Release 20.04.6 LTS (Focal Fossa) 64-bit.

-> What pakages need to install?
+> What packages need to install?

 binwalk, mtd-utils.